Grid Themes

 Note the Delete command is not available for Landscape Themes or Output Grids, only Auxiliary Grids.

-Saving an Individual Grid Theme
+Saving Individual Grid Themes

 You can save your grids in several formats so you can use it in a GIS, image editor, or word processor.
 Right-click an individual grid theme from the "Tree" pane and select Save As… A standard Windows "Save As" dialog box appears where you can navigate and name your new file.